gabriel-hanich/Covid-Sim/readMe.txt

 Where overlap time is the amount of periods they spent in contact with the infected person who gave them COVID

+FILE DATA READOUTS ARE FOR THE END OF THE DAY (Hence confusion)